Table of Contents

 Symptoms of Ewing’s sarcoma

-The symptoms mainly include a pain or a swelling.
-The pain may appear to be a trivial trauma and is commonly misinterpreted as a pain arising out an injury or a growth related pain.
-Often the pain is augmented by stress and persists through the night.
+The symptoms mainly include pain or swelling lasting a week or a month.
+The pain may appear to be a trivial trauma and is commonly misinterpreted as a pain arising out of an injury or a growth-related pain.
+Often, the pain is augmented by stress and persists through the night.
 Depending on the localization, the movements can be restricted.
-For example, the spinal column or the peripheral nerves are affected, the neurological failures like paralysis are more prominent.
+For example, if the spinal column or the peripheral nerves are affected, the neurologic failures such as paralysis are more prominent.

-Radiological examinationBased on the diagnostic evidence, the radiological examination includes x-ray, CT or MRI.
-The x-ray displays images of moth-eaten pattern of bone deconstruction and typical onion-shaped periostal called the Codman triangle.
+Radiologic examinationBased on the diagnostic evidence, the radiologic examination includes X-ray, computed tomography (CT), or magnetic resonance imaging (MRI).
+The X-ray displays images of a moth-eaten pattern of bone deconstruction and typical onion-shaped periosteal called the Codman triangle.

-The therapy for Ewing sarcoma is a combination of polychemotherapy, surgery and radiation.
-After a 10 week chemotherapy with vincristin, actinomycin D, cyclophosphamide and doxorubicin sanitation of the primum and total resection is carried out successfully.
-The classification of the response to histological chemotherapy occurs in the Salzer Kuntschik grade 6.
+The therapy for Ewing’s sarcoma is a combination of polychemotherapy, surgery, and radiation.
+After chemotherapy (with vincristine, actinomycin D, cyclophosphamide, and doxorubicin), a total resection of the tumor is carried out.
 If the tumor grows along the medullary canal, the entire affected bone must be operated and radiated.

-The prognosis of this bone tumor among other things is dependent on the tumor volumes and from the initial metastatic status.
+The prognosis of this bone tumor is dependent on the tumor volume and the initial metastatic status.
 The overall 5-year survival rate for Ewing’s sarcoma is 64%.

-The prognosis of the initial extent of the spread of the tumor depends on the existence of the metastatis and its reaction to the cytostatic therapies.
+The prognosis of the initial extent of the spread of the tumor depends on the existence of the metastasis and its reaction to the cytostatic therapies.

-The chances of a relapse after the diagnosis are highest in the first three years and hence it is during this critical period that the regular findings of the lung metastasis based on X-ray and skeleton metastases from the scintigraphy are highly important.
+The chances of a relapse after the diagnosis are highest in the first 3 years; therefore, it is during this critical period that the regular findings of the lung metastasis based on X-ray and skeleton metastases from the scintigraphy are highly important.

 Risks of developing a secondary malignant tumor

-The development of secondary malignancy is a major risk after the chemo and radiotherapy.
+The development of secondary malignancy is a major risk after the chemotherapy and radiotherapy.
 After 20 years, the risk of a secondary malignant tumor is approximately 5%.
 The therapy associated with secondary malignancy comprises secondary myelodysplastic syndrome, acute myelogenous leukemia, and osteogenic sarcoma.

 Furthermore, the long-term consequence of chemotherapy with alkylated substances is linked to infertility, especially among young men.
-In adolescent patients pretherapeutical sperm cryopreservation offer is important, it helps them plan ahead for their life and the quality of life.
+In adolescent patients, an offer for pretherapeutic sperm cryopreservation is important, because it helps them plan for their life and the quality of life.

-Purely extraskeletal Ewing tumors are rare.
-Unlike the classic Ewing sarcoma of the bone, the incidences among young boys are not higher compared to adolescent girls.
+Purely extraskeletal or extraosseous Ewing’s tumors are rare.
+Unlike the classic Ewing’s sarcoma of the bone, the incidences among young boys are not higher compared to adolescent girls.
 Mainly, the stem is affected.
-The guidelines for the diagnosis and therapy are the same.
+The guidelines for diagnosis and therapy are the same.